srivarshan-s/CoAuthorViz/README.md

 - nltk
 - pillow

-The python packages can be installed using the following command:
+The python packages can be installed using the following command: <br>
 `$ pip3 install pandas numpy nltk pillow`

 ## Instructions for downloading the CoAuthor dataset